gschmutz/bigdata-spark-workshop/08-data-ingestion-with-nifi/README.md

 **Note**: NiFi does not display username and password values, they are instead shown as `Sensitive value set` when they hold a value.

+**Note2**: you can also use an [AWSCredentialsProviderControllerService](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-aws-nar/current/org.apache.nifi.processors.aws.credentials.provider.service.AWSCredentialsProviderControllerService/index.html) to define the credentials for S3.
+This also allows for externalising the AWS access key and secret key in properties file format.

 Click **APPLY** to close the window.

 We also use a variable `ingestionTime` in the **Object Key** expression, which we need to set to the current timestamp when a file is processed.
 We will do that now by adding an additional **UpdateAttribute** processor.